Welcome to the new Golem Cloud Docs! 👋

 },

-"workerName": "${let user: u64 = request.body.user-id; \"my-worker-${user}\" }",
+"workerName": "let user: u64 = request.path.user-id; \"my-worker-${user}\"",

-"response": "${let result = golem:it/api.{get-cart-contents}(); {status: 200u64, body: result}}"
+"response": "let result = golem:it/api.{get-cart-contents}(); {status: 200u64, body: result}"

 }